GEOSX/GEOS/host-configs/Stanford/compilation_on_sherlock.md

 sbatch --dependency=afterok:$tpls_id build_utils/geos.sh
 ```

 Note that GEOS compilation will be submitted only if the TPL job succeeds.
-This allows us to rapidly allocate small resources in the form of a `dev` partition.
+This allows to allocate small resources in the form of a `dev` partition.
 See [Sherlock documentation](https://www.sherlock.stanford.edu/docs/user-guide/running-jobs/?h=sh_part#available-resources) for available resources and types of partitions.

 ### Execution
 To start the compilation process, simply run: